 Visit the Astronomy website.

-The Department will be housed in a new Science and Technology Building which is in the final stages of design.
-Construction begins in 2009.
-Modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities will provide students with an ideal working environment.
+The Department is housed in the new Science and Technology Building, which provides modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that offer students an ideal working environment.

 Affiliated faculty from the University Technology Park and other facilities offer a rich array of supplemental Special Topics courses which expand opportunities for students.